abinit/abinit/README_Ubuntu.md

 ### Background (optional section)

-The newest release of ABINIT is available at our github [https://github.com/abinit/abinit](https://github.com/abinit/abinit).
+The newest release of ABINIT is available at [https://www.abinit.org/packages](https://www.abinit.org/packages).
 Compilation from source enables one to optimize parallellism, customize linear algebra libraries etc. Any of the prerequired packages are available via apt.
 Simply type

     sudo apt install [package]